tango4j/tensorflow-vs-pytorch/markdown/01_tensor.md

 import tensorflow as tf
 import numpy as np
 ```
+**What is TensorFlow "Tensor" ? **
 The concept of "tensor" in Tensorflow is very confusing for beginners.
-When it
-says "tf.Tensor", that means "Class Tensor".
-And there are some special type of
+When it says "tf.Tensor", that means "Class Tensor".
+In addition, there are some special type of tensors.
-tensors as follows.

 Unfortunately, TensorFlow's official website [Tensorflow
-Programmer's Guide -
-Tensor](https://www.tensorflow.org/programmers_guide/tensors) explains this in
+Programmer's Guide -Tensor](https://www.tensorflow.org/programmers_guide/tensors) explains this in
 very confusing way.
 Official guide from TensorFlow's website says these three
 tensors are the most commonly used special type tensors:

 > **tf.Variable**
 > **tf.constant**
 > **tf.placeholder**
 > **tf.SparseTensor**

 However, tf.Variable is not internally categorized as a "Tensor" according to
 the class structure that we can see with "type" command in python.